 8. Pantry-stocking staples

 Costco has always been where you go if you want to buy food for an entire day care center or a huge graduation party.
-But even if some of us still have large gatherings on hold amid the coronavirus pandemic, this is the ideal place to stock your pantry, thus cutting down on your shopping trips.
+But even if those don’t apply to you, this is the ideal place to stock your pantry, thus cutting down on your shopping trips.

 I avoid many of the perishables.
 But shelf-stable items such as the three-pack of Heinz ketchup, the 24-count Cup Noodles case and the 72-count K-cup coffee variety packs are ideal for long-term storage.

 9. Surprises on every shopping trip

 Costco’s buyers never seem to rest on their laurels.
 I can’t think of a trip there where I didn’t find something fun, surprising and new to me.
 Highlights include a motion-operated trash can (just wave your hand to open it), a rainbow-colored set of gel pens and a three-pack of spillproof water bottles.
-I didn’t head to Costco with any of those items on my list, but that’s what keeps shopping there so much fun.
+I didn’t head to Costco with any of those items on my list, but that’s what makes shopping there so much fun.